luisalvesmartins/MediaStore/README.md

 1. Create an Azure blob storage account
 2. Deploy the [Site](./MediaStoreSite):
     - Change the "yourblob" and "yourfunctions" string inside js/URL.js
-    - Create a container and copy the site files inside.
+    - Create a container named "site" and copy the site files inside.
 Use your favourite Azure Storage Explorer to do it.
+    - Ensure the container has public access.
+In the azure functions we will create a proxy to this container.
 3. Deploy the [Azure Functions](./Functions)
     - Edit proxies.json and change yourblob name
     - Edit localsettings.json to add the setting keys
     - Deploy to Azure Functions
-4. Run PhotoUploader
+4. Start uploading your media by running PhotoUploader
-5. While it's running, configure Facebook authentication and point it to your site
+5. While it's running, configure Facebook authentication and point it to your functions site.
+In the Facebook Login settings configure the "Valid OAuth Redirect URIs to https://yourfunctionname.azurewebsites.net/.auth/login/facebook/callback
-6. Edit the userpermissions to add your facebook email address
+6. Init the  usersecurity storage table with your facebook email address.
-7. Browse your site
+7. Browse your site by navigating to: https://yourfunctionname.azurewebsites.net/